Ph.D. Environmental Toxicology

 Colorado State University 1980

-Dr. Johnson's research interests include ecological modeling, risk assessment, and the role of science in informing public policy and decision-making.
-His teaching focuses on introductory and policy-related courses for undergraduates, and a graduate-level course on ecological risk assessment.
+Dr. Johnson's research has included ecological modeling, risk assessment, and science-based environmental policy and decision-making.
+Currently, he is focused on the application of environmental policy to the space environment, and associated conceptual issues in astrobiology and space exploration.
+His teaching focuses on introductory and policy-related courses for undergraduates, and occasional graduate-level courses.

 Allen, C.R., D.R.
 Uden, A.R.
 Johnson and D. Angeler.
 2015.
 Spatial modeling approaches for understanding and predicting the impacts of invasive alien species on native species and ecosystems.
 Pages 162-170 in Venette, R.C. (ed.), Pest Risk Modelling and Mapping for Invasive Alien Species.
 CABI, Oxfordshire, UK.